Y2K-x/WiFiflex-JLC/README.md

   6. Add flux and pre-tin the vias and GND spot.
 I noticed the 3.3V vias needed more heat to be properly tinned.
   7. Position the flex and secure it with a piece of kapton tape between the GND vias and the connector.
   8. Solder the GND vias with the Wii GND vias and the 3.3V vias with the Wii's 3.3V vias.
 Don't forget you might need to apply more heat on the 3.3V vias.
-  9. Add flux and solder to the resistors.
+  9. Add flux and solder to the pads on the flex that align up directly with the left over pads on the RA20 footprint.
-  10. Check continuity between the resistors and the according connector pins.
+  10. Check continuity between the these points and the vias they connect to on the Wii motherboard (follow the traces).
   11. If everything is nominal then proceed with soldering the big GND via, otherwise reflow as needed.

 Now that you are done you can try putting a WiFi chip on there and see if you get signal.
 Be careful to not short anything on the board, you might need to add kapton tape either on the chip or on the Wii motherboard.